How to Install Windows 11 on Unsupported CPUs [Simple Tips]

 Installing Windows 11 on unsupported CPU is simple with Rufus

-- Microsoft doesn't allow you to install Windows 11 on an unsupported processor, but we have just the right solutions to go around that problem.
+- Microsoft doesn't allow you to install Windows 11 on an unsupported processor, but can work around that by modifying your registry.

-Just in case you want to know what the minimum system requirements for Windows system requirements are, here’s a checklist you look through:
+Just in case you want to know what the minimum system requirements for Windows 11 are, here’s a checklist you look through:

-- Processor: Your computer’s processor should be 1 gigahertz (GHz) or faster with two or more cores on a compatible 64-bit processor or system on a chip (SoC)
+- Processor: Your computer’s processor should be one gigahertz (GHz) or faster with two or more cores on a compatible 64-bit processor or system on a chip (SoC)

 - RAM: The PC’s ram size should be 4 gigabytes (GB) or greater

 - Storage: A storage size of 64 GB* or greater is required to install this Windows

 - You should note that additional storage space might be required to download updates and enable specific features

 - Graphics card: Should be compatible with DirectX 12 or later, with a WDDM 2.0 driver

 - System firmware: UEFI, Secure Boot capable